We Built a Jon Boat Blind for $200 and Caught More Ducks Than Fish

 The Original Plan (And How It Changed)

-My buddy Travis and I bought a 1989 14-foot Jon boat for $400 off Facebook Marketplace.
-The plan was simple: turn it into a duck hunting layout boat with a grass blind we’d build ourselves.
-We figured $200 in materials, a weekend of work, and we’d have a floating duck assassin.
-What we ended up with was a surprisingly effective fishing platform that just happened to catch more ducks than fish—eventually.
+My buddy Travis and I had a simple plan: build a grass blind on the Jon boat for duck hunting. $200 in materials, one weekend of work, floating duck assassin.
+What we ended up with was a surprisingly effective fishing platform that just happened to also catch ducks.
+Eventually.

-The boat came with a 9.9 horsepower Mercury that ran about half the time and a trailer that looked like it was held together with rust and good intentions.
-We didn’t care.
-For $400, we had access to water we couldn’t reach on foot, and that was the whole point.
+The boat came with a 9.9 Mercury that ran about half the time and a trailer held together by rust and optimism.
+For $400, we had water access we couldn’t get on foot.
+That was the whole point.

 Building the Blind

-We started with a frame made from electrical conduit—the same stuff you use for running wire through walls.
-At $3 per ten-foot section, we bought eight pieces and bent them into hoops using a cheap conduit bender from Harbor Freight.
-The hoops slid into brackets we made from angle iron and bolted to the gunwales.
+Started with a frame from electrical conduit — the same stuff you run wire through in walls.
+Three bucks per ten-foot section.
+Bought eight pieces and bent them into hoops using a cheap conduit bender from Harbor Freight.
+Hoops slid into brackets we made from angle iron and bolted to the gunwales.
 Total frame cost: about $35.

-For the covering, we bought camo burlap from an army surplus store and raffia grass from a craft supply warehouse.
-The burlap formed the base layer, zip-tied to the conduit frame, and we wove the raffia through in random patterns to break up the outline.
-We added natural vegetation from the marsh—cattails, phragmites, and dried willow branches—secured with bungee cords so we could swap them out when they wilted.
-Covering cost: $65 including the bungees.
+Covering was camo burlap from an army surplus store and raffia grass from a craft supply warehouse.
+Burlap formed the base layer, zip-tied to the conduit.
+Wove raffia through in random patterns to break up the outline.
+Added natural vegetation from the marsh — cattails, phragmites, dried willow branches — secured with bungee cords so we could swap them when they wilted.
+Covering cost: $65 including bungees.

-The final touch was a fold-down section at the front for shooting, hinged with old door hinges we found in Travis’s garage.
-We painted the exposed aluminum with flat brown Rustoleum and added some stick-on bark pattern camo to the bench seats.
-Total project cost: $187, under budget.
+Probably should have led with this section, honestly.
+Final touch was a fold-down shooting section at the front, hinged with old door hinges from Travis’s garage.
+Painted exposed aluminum with flat brown Rustoleum.
+Stick-on bark pattern camo on the bench seats.
+Total project cost: $187, under budget by thirteen bucks.

 The First Season

-That first duck season, we killed our limits more often than not.
-The blind was low-profile enough to hide in open water, and the natural vegetation made us disappear into the shoreline when we tucked against the bank.
-Mallards, teal, gadwall—they decoyed right into our spread.
-But here’s the thing nobody tells you about layout hunting: you spend a lot of time sitting very still in a boat that’s essentially a floating lawn chair.
+First duck season we killed our limits more often than not.
+Blind was low-profile enough to hide in open water.
+Natural vegetation made us disappear against the shoreline.
+Mallards, teal, gadwall — decoyed right into the spread.
+But here’s what nobody tells you about layout hunting: you spend a LOT of time sitting very still in a boat that’s basically a floating lawn chair.

-During those long waits, we started fishing.
-Just drop a jig over the side, bounce it off the bottom, see what happens.
-Turns out, crappie really like the shade created by a grass-covered boat sitting in 10 feet of water.
+During the long waits we started fishing.
+Just dropping a jig over the side, bouncing it off bottom, seeing what happened.
+Turns out crappie really like the shade created by a grass-covered boat sitting in 10 feet of water.
 We caught more slabs that duck season than we had all summer fishing the same lake from exposed boats.
+Not even close.

 The Evolution

-Now, three years later, that Jon boat serves double duty year-round.
-During waterfowl season, it’s a duck blind.
-The rest of the year, we strip off the heavy vegetation but leave the conduit frame, which works surprisingly well as shade.
-We’ve added rod holders to the frame, a small trolling motor on the bow, and a fish finder that cost more than the boat.
+Three years later that Jon boat serves double duty year-round.
+Duck season it’s a blind.
+Rest of the year we strip the heavy vegetation but leave the conduit frame, which works surprisingly well as shade structure.
+Added rod holders to the frame, a small trolling motor on the bow, and a fish finder that cost more than the boat itself.

-The 9.9 Mercury finally gave up last spring, and we replaced it with a 15-horse Yamaha that actually starts on the first pull.
-But the blind frame?
-That original $200 investment is still going strong.
+The 9.9 Mercury finally died last spring.
+Replaced it with a 15-horse Yamaha that actually starts on the first pull.
+But that blind frame?
+The original $200 investment is still holding strong.

 What We Learned

-If you’re thinking about building a boat blind, here’s my advice: keep it simple, use materials you can replace easily, and don’t get too precious about the design.
-Our first version had problems—the frame was too high, the burlap sagged when wet, the bungees popped off in cold weather—but we fixed them as we went.
-A boat blind is a work in progress, not a finished product.
+That’s what makes budget boat projects endearing to us cheap anglers — you don’t need much to make something that works.
+Keep it simple.
+Use replaceable materials.
+Don’t get precious about the design.
+Our first version had problems — frame too high, burlap sagging when wet, bungees popping in cold weather — but we fixed them as we went.
+A boat blind is a work in progress, never a finished product.